On divisorial stability of finite covers: Divisorial stability of polarised varieties

 \subsection{Measures on $X\an$}

 As we have seen, test configurations are analogous to Fubini--Study metrics in non-Archimedean geometry.
 In K\"ahler geometry, it is beneficial to consider volume forms and more general measures.
 The non-Archimedean construction of a measure associated to a metric is the following.
+Throughout, if $v = c\ord_F$ is a divisorial valuation, viewed as an element of $X^{\di} \subset X\an$, we will denote by $\delta_{c\ord_F}$ the Dirac mass (or Dirac measure) supported at $ v = c\ord_F$. \begin{definition}\cite[Section 3.2]{boucksom_jonsson_2022} Denote by $\X_0 = \sum_j b_j E_j$ the central fibre of a test configuration $(\X,\L)$ as a cycle, so that the $E_j$ are reduced and irreducible.
+We define the \emph{Monge--Amp\`ere measure} $\MA(\phi_{(\X,\L)})$ of $\phi_{(\X,\L)}$ to be \end{definition}